Tropical Storm Agatha: Guatemala

 According to meteorologists in Guatemala, at least 14 in of rain had fallen by the evening of May 29.
 Several landslides blocked roadways across southern areas of the country, hindering traffic.
 As of June 15, the Government of Guatemala confirmed that 165 people died as a result of Agatha and 113 others were missing.
 A mudslide coming down the Agua volcano left 9 deaths and 12 disappeared in the town of San Miguel Escobar.
 In the town of Almolonga, department of Quetzaltenango, a mudslide triggered by the storm killed four people after destroying their home, and in total twelve people were killed in Guatemala, while another landslide left 11 people missing.
 In terms of infrastructural damage, more than 18,700 were destroyed throughout the country and damage was likely to exceed $1 billion.
 According to Reuters, more than 100,000 homes were destroyed by the storm, a significantly higher number than stated in other reports.
 Due to the extensive damage to Guatemala's coffee farms, the crop was expected to be reduced by 3%.
 Across the country, 1,283 schools were badly damaged or destroyed, leading to concerns of when students could actually resume classes.
 Additionally, at least 20,000 people have been left homeless as a result of the storm.
 Some areas recorded the heaviest rainfall in over 60 years, measuring more than 36 in.
 This also ranks Agatha as the wettest known tropical cyclone to ever strike the country, surpassing Hurricane Mitch.

-In Guatemala City, poor drainage in combination with torrential rainfall led to the formation of a massive sinkhole in the middle of a four-way intersection.
-The geologic formation appeared suddenly and two structures, a three-story building and a home, fell into it.
-The sinkhole killed 15 people and placed a further 300 residents in danger.